 In reality, the public blockchain was released in 2015, so within 3+ years, it did have a lot of experience than the private version of the enterprise Ethereum alliance.
 That’s why if they gather all the information and experience from the old version, they can surely make an improved private version.

 Furthermore, enterprise Ethereum alliance members don’t want to lack in any way.
 Standing out is enterprise Ethereum alliance members a top priority.
 That’s why they need all the experience they can leverage.

 Furthermore, another major point is that other blockchain companies also have great blockchain standards.
 If enterprise Ethereum alliance members leverage those as well, they can offer the supreme blockchain experience.

 Chapter-3: Benefits of Enterprise Ethereum

-Enterprise Ethereum blockchain is a low-cost, flexible, open, and suited for business between multiple enterprises.
-Furthermore, when it comes to coordinating data, enterprise Ethereum blockchain does act like a typically distributed layer.
+Enterprise Ethereum blockchain is low-cost, flexible, open, and suited for business between multiple enterprises.
+Furthermore, when it comes to coordinating data, the enterprise Ethereum blockchain does act like a typically distributed layer.